netwerk-digitaal-erfgoed/lod-aggregator/test/Test run Greek ecc-books.md

 ## Merge into one result file

 For further processing a single data file is easier to handle.
-This can be done with an standard `cat` command:
+This was done using a standard `cat` command:

 ```bash
 cat data/ecc-books-cho-edm.nt \